Hungary: Economy

-Budapest is the financial and business capital, classified as an Alpha world city in the study by the Globalization and World Cities Research Network.
-On the national level, Budapest is the primate city of Hungary regarding business and economy, accounting for 39% of the national income, the city has a gross metropolitan product more than $100 billion in 2015, making it one of the largest regional economies in the European Union.
+Budapest is the financial and business capital, classified as an Beta+ world city in the study by the Globalization and World Cities Research Network.
+Budapest is the primate city of Hungary regarding business and economy, accounting for 39% of the national income, the city has a gross metropolitan product more than $100 billion in 2015, making it one of the largest regional economies in the European Union.
 Budapest is also among the Top 100 GDP performing cities in the world, measured by PricewaterhouseCoopers.
-Furthermore, Hungary's corporate tax rate is only 9%, which is relatively low for EU states.

 Hungary maintains its own currency, the Hungarian forint (HUF), although the economy fulfills the Maastricht criteria with the exception of public debt, but it is also significantly below the EU average with the level of 75.3% in 2015.
-The Hungarian National Bank—founded in 1924, after the dissolution of Austro-Hungarian Empire—is currently focusing on price stability with an inflation target of 3%.
+The Hungarian National Bank is currently focusing on price stability with an inflation target of 3%.
+Hungary's corporate tax rate is only 9%, which is relatively low for EU states.

 Science and technology

 Hungary's achievements in science and technology have been significant, and research and development efforts form an integral part of the country's economy.
 Hungary spent 1.61% of its gross domestic product (GDP) on civil research and development in 2020, which is the 25th highest ratio in the world.
 Hungary ranks 32nd among the most innovative countries in the Bloomberg Innovation Index.
-Hungary was ranked 34th in the Global Innovation Index in 2021, down from 33rd in 2019.
+Hungary was ranked 36th in the Global Innovation Index in 2025.
 In 2014, Hungary counted 2,651 full-time equivalent researchers per million inhabitants, steadily increasing from 2,131 in 2010 and compares with 3,984 in the U.S. or 4,380 in Germany.
 Hungary's high technology industry has benefited from both the country's skilled workforce and the strong presence of foreign high-tech firms and research centres.
 Hungary also has one of the highest rates of filed patents, the sixth highest ratio of high-tech and medium high-tech output in the total industrial output, the 12th highest research FDI inflow, placed 14th in research talent in business enterprise and has the 17th best overall innovation efficiency ratio in the world.

 The key actor of research and development in Hungary is the National Research, Development and Innovation (NRDI) Office, which is a national strategic and funding agency for scientific research, development and innovation, the primary source of advice on RDI policy for the Hungarian government and the primary RDI funding agency.
 Its role is to develop RDI policy and ensure that Hungary adequately invest in RDI by funding excellent research and supporting innovation to increase competitiveness and to prepare the RDI strategy of the government, to handle the NRDI Fund and represents the government and RDI community in international organisations.